jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 Once everything is configured, click **REQUEST BUILD**.
 The page refreshes with the **HISTORY** tab selected.
 You can see the build is running; click on it if you want to see a build log.
 When the build finishes successfully, it will deploy automatically to Bluemix, just as you've configured it.
 Click on the gear icon to view your app on Bluemix:

 You can also click the app route in the panel to visit your app on the web.

-Building and deploying apps with Bluemix can result in charges to your Bluemix billing account.
-You shouldn't incur any charges just following the steps in this tutorial.
-A project is granted 1 hour of free build time per month, an amount that even the most dedicated tutorial enthusiasts are unlikely to spend.
-For more information on Bluemix pricing, consult the [Bluemix pricing page](https://ace.stage1.ng.bluemix.net/#/pricing).

 ---
 ##Push changes to the Git repository by using the command line